Sacred Heart Roman Catholic Church

 Church

-Sacred Heart Church was started in October 21 1888 and finished in 1896.
+Sacred Heart Church that you see here now was started in October 21 1888 (cornerstone lain) and finished in 1896.
 The plans were made by James Murphy.
 It was consecrated on October 18 1896.
 The church is made of Longmeadow Sandstone.
 The church has 27 stained glass window that were made in Munich Germany.

 Richards map 1894